lgblgblgb/xep128/README.md

 For normal Z80, one can select the good old NMOS, or the CMOS emulation.

+You can issue command :XEP CPU to query CPU emulation status.
+You can also use this to set the CPU type, with another word after CPU, it can be Z80 (NMOS Z80), Z80C (CMOS Z80) and Z180 (it is always CMOS).

 # Known problems

 There are many!
 I repeat myself: Xep128 is not a generic, or good emulator for